mensbeam/Arsse/README.md

 #### Errors and ambiguities

-- TTRSS returns an incorrect count when for the `setArticleLabel`; The Arsse returns a correct count
+- TTRSS sometimes returns an incorrect count from the `setArticleLabel` operation; The Arsse returns a correct count in all cases
+- TTRSS sometimes returns out-of-date cached information; The Arsse does not use caches as TTRSS does, so information is always current
-- TTRSS returns incorrect results when providing the `getHeadlines` operation with category ID `-3`; The Arsse retuns the correct results
+- TTRSS returns results for _feed_ ID `-3` when providing the `getHeadlines` operation with _category_ ID `-3`; The Arsse retuns the correct results
-- The protocol doucmentation advises not to use `limit` or `skip` together with `unread_only` for the `getFeeds` operation as it produces unpredictable results; The Arsse's results are, by contrast, predictable
+- The protocol doucmentation advises not to use `limit` or `skip` together with `unread_only` for the `getFeeds` operation as it produces unpredictable results; The Arsse produces predictable results
-- The protocol documentation on values for the `view_mode` parameter of the `getHeadlines` operation is out of date; The Arsse matches the actual implementation
+- The protocol documentation on values for the `view_mode` parameter of the `getHeadlines` operation is out of date; The Arsse matches the actual implementation and supports the undocumented `published` and `has_note` values
 - The protocol documentation makes mention of a `search_mode` parameter for the `getHeadlines` operation, but this seems to be ignored; The Arsse does not implement it
 - The protocol documentation makes mention of an `output_mode` parameter for the `getCounters` operation, but this seems to be ignored; The Arsse does not implement it
-- The documentation for the `getCompactHeadlines` operation states the default value for `limit` is 20, but the default is actually unlimited; The Arsse also defaults to unlimited
+- The documentation for the `getCompactHeadlines` operation states the default value for `limit` is 20, but the reference implementation defaults to unlimited; The Arsse also defaults to unlimited
+- It is assumed TTRSS exposes undocumented behaviour; unless otherwise noted The Arsse only implements documented behaviour

 [newIssue]: https://code.mensbeam.com/MensBeam/arsse/issues/new